GeorgeNavratil/Door_Lock-DE1_Project/README.md

 ### D_7seg

-**Modul**: This modul just takes the input values and transforms them into 7-bit values which can be shown on the display.
+**Module**: This modul just takes the input values and transforms them into 7-bit values which can be shown on the display.
 Switching between displays is ensured by clk modul which with 1 kHz frequency switching between every single display every 1 ns.

 **Simulation**: In inputs s_data are values which were entered on the keyboard.
 In outputs, values for certain numbers to show on display are switching every 1 ns.